-This table reflects the audit areas we have selected most frequently for review in the 2022 inspection and the previous inspection.
+This table reflects the audit areas we have selected most frequently for review in the 2024 inspection and the previous inspection.
 For the issuer audits selected for review, we selected these areas because they were generally significant to the issuer's financial statements, may have included complex issues for auditors, and/or involved complex judgments in (1) estimating and auditing the reported value of related accounts and disclosures and (2) implementing and auditing the related controls.

+2024 2021

-2022 2019 Audit area Audits reviewed Audit area Audits reviewed Investment securities 2 Investment securities 2 Participant and employer contributions 1 Participant and employer contributions 1 Participant distributions 1 Participant distributions 1
+Audit area Audits reviewed Audit area Audits reviewed

+Investment securities 2 Investment securities 2

+Participant and employer contributions 1

+Participant distributions 1